bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This option specifies the height in units of 'mm'.

-+ direction:row
-+ direction:column
++ template:

-  This flag is currently used by 'tabular' bundle to allow user to build the table either row-by-row or column-by-column.
+  The 'template' attribute is used to set the templated column for 'tab' bundle.                                        .

 + hrules:1 2 3